File Library: Manage images and files

 KnowledgeOwl allows you to restore files you've deleted.
 Restoring files will:

-• Add the file back to your main Library > Files view
+• Add the file back to your main Files view.

 To restore deleted files:

-3. This will display all deleted files in your File Library, with the most recently deleted listed first.
+3. The Files list updates to display all deleted files in your knowledge base, with the most recently deleted listed first.
 You can use the other dropdown filters or the search to locate the file(s) you'd like to restore.

-1. In icon view, click anywhere in the file thumbnail to add a checkmark in the upper right.
-To restore an entire row of files, click the checkbox to the left of the row.
+1. In icon view, select anywhere in the file thumbnail to add a checkmark in the upper right.
+To restore an entire row of files, select the checkbox to the left of the row.

-5. Once you've finished selecting the files, click the Restore link in the upper left.
+5. Once you've finished selecting the files, select Restore near the top of the page.

-8. You can now use the dropdown at the top to Show Active Files and the restored file will be there.
+7. You can now use the dropdown at the top to Show Active Files.
+The restored file will be there and will again display in your knowledge base.

 Purge and fully remove files

-By default, when you delete a file in the File Library, KnowledgeOwl doesn't fully delete this file--you can still see it and restore it.
+By default, when you delete a file in the Files library, KnowledgeOwl doesn't fully delete this file--you can still see it and restore it.

 However, there are times when you might want to fully purge or remove deleted files in a knowledge base: